-ROM related to the face is focused on the temporomandibular joint

-246 | Introduction to Health Assessment for the Nursing Professional -Part II and includes vertical and lateral motions and protraction and retraction.
+ROM related to the face is focused on the temporomandibular joint and includes vertical and lateral motions and protraction and retraction.
 ROM of the neck involves flexion, extension, lateral bending, and rotation (see Table 4 for normal ranges).
 For cervical spine ROM, you will assess the gross ROM, which is the cumulative ROM of all of the spinal segments together.